AdobeDocs/certification.en/help/certifications/aa/aa-e-developer.md

 >[!TAB Get prepped]

 You are not required to complete training before taking the exam, and training alone will not provide you with the knowledge and skills required to pass the exam.
 A combination of training and successful, on-the-job experience are critical to providing you with the repository needed to pass the exam.

+Here are some suggested resources to help you prepare:

 **AD0-E209 Adobe Analytics Developer**